-Basis of preparation
+Basis for preparation

-The 2016 financial statements have been prepared in line with International Financial Reporting Standards (IFRSs) as adopted by the EU, and with the Companies Act.
+The financial statements for 2017 have been prepared in accordance with the International Financial Reporting Standards (IFRS) adopted by the EU, and the Companies Act.

-Data in financial statements are based on book-keeping documents and books of account kept in line with the International Financial Reporting Standards.
-Financial statements have been compiled by taking into account the fundamental accounting assumptions: going concern, consistency and accrual basis.
-Accounting policies have been formulated by taking into account qualitative characteristics: understandability, relevance, reliability and comparability.
+The data in the financial statements are based on book-keeping documents and books of account kept in line with the International Financial Reporting Standards.
+The financial statements have been compiled by taking into account the fundamental accounting assumptions: going concern, consistency and accrual basis.
+The accounting policies have been formulated by taking into account qualitative characteristics: understandability, relevance, reliability and comparability.